trongtuyen96/selenium-grid-docker-zalenium/README.md

   ````
 Then we can inspect what runs inside browser of container by" http://localhost:7901/?autoconnect=1&resize=scale&password=secret

-Or we can see that easily by clicking on video icon beside browser session.
+Or we can see that easily by clicking on video icon under Sessions tab.

+Go to "View test run visually on browser" for more details.

 ## Point test to exposed hub port
 An example test is in /test/java/DockerComposeTest.java